dtavangar/Marketo-campaign-api-docs/trigger-campaign-api-doc_v1.1.md

 ```

-Replace `1002200` with the correct Lead ID from your Marketo instance.
+Replace `1002200` with the correct Person ID from your Marketo instance.

 ## Authorization